Why Does Moisture Collect Under An RV Mattress?

 3. Use An Under Mattress Airflow Pad

-The Ravenwolf Marine Den-Dry Mattress Underlay is made with spun polymer and plastic which makes strong weaves that can hold up an entire mattress allowing for air to flow underneath, even when you are sleeping on it.
+The Den-Dry Mattress Underlay is made with spun polymer and plastic which makes strong weaves that can hold up an entire mattress allowing for air to flow underneath, even when you are sleeping on it.

-The benefits of something like this are the permanent anti-condensation and constant airflow.
+The benefits of something like this are permanent anti-condensation and constant airflow.
 Even in hot humid climates moisture won’t collect and mold will have a hard time growing.

 When it’s been extra wet outside just place a dehumidifier in the bedroom or point a fan towards the RV mattress to create even more airflow.
 You won’t have to lift up the mattress all the time to place cans underneath to elevate it.

 The queen size comes in two strips that are 39 inches by 60 inches.
 A camper queen is usually 60″ wide and 74-80″ long.
 You can cut the mat down to size to fit any length of a queen mattress.